canonical/rust-best-practices/best-practices.md

 ## Pattern-matched parameters

-Using pattern matching in `fn` parameters obfuscates the purpose of values being handled, ultimately harming readability as the fact that this kind of unpacking is done is an implementation detail.
+Using pattern matching in `fn` parameters adds extra noise to a function’s signature by duplicating definitions held elsewhere.
+Indeed, the fact that a particular parameter is to be pattern-matched inside of the function is not important to the user—it is an unwelcome implementation detail and should be hidden as such.

-If parameters are to be unpacked, instead do this at the first line of a particular function.
+If parameters are to be unpacked, do this at the first line of a particular function.

-Note that this guidance does not apply to closures, which are commonly used as small, locally-scoped helper functions.
+Note that this guidance does not apply to closures, which are commonly used as small, locally-scoped helper functions, whose types are inferred.

 ✅ Do this: